Liquid biopsy, the blood test that monitors the evolution of the tumor “in real time” – breaking latest news-breakinglatest.news-Breaking Latest News

+Every year in Italy over 8,000 patients are candidates for this non-invasive and repeatable test during treatment.
+Today used in patients with advanced non-small cell lung cancer to evaluate response to therapy in advance or to identify resistance mutations

 It is estimated that every year, in Italy, there are over 8,000 patients with lung cancer who are candidates for undergoing a liquid biopsy to identify the most effective therapy.
 But the number of people affected by cancer in which a simple blood test will determine the choice of the best treatment, in the not too distant future, is destined to increase exponentially.
 The blood test allows continuous monitoring of the evolution of the tumor in real time, like in a video.
-Instead, the traditional biopsy, i.e. on tumor tissue, is only able to take a snapshot of the tumor at the time of diagnosis.
+Instead, the traditional biopsy, i.e. on tumor tissue, is able to take only a snapshot of the tumor at the time of diagnosis.
 And, even if it doesn’t represent clinical practice yet, the challenge is to diagnose cancer early with a blood draw.
-The research opens revolutionary perspectives in the use of liquid biopsy, summarized in a book (“Liquid Biopsy.
-New Challenges in the Era of Immunotherapy and Precision Oncology”, by Antonio Russo, Ettore Capoluongo, Antonio Galvano, Antonio Giordano.
-Edizioni Elsevier) in signature of the most important international experts, presented today at a press conference in the Chamber of Deputies.
+The research opens revolutionary perspectives in the use of liquid biopsy, summarized in a book (Liquid Biopsy.
+New Challenges in the Era of Immunotherapy and Precision Oncology, by Antonio Russo, Ettore Capoluongo, Antonio Galvano, Antonio Giordano.
+Edizioni Elsevier) signed by the leading international experts, presented today at a press conference in the Chamber of Deputies.

 Non-small cell lung cancer